-A number of priority and common scrubland/hedgerow bird species are likely to use the boundary hedgerow and, to a lesser extent, the plantations in or close to the site for nesting (and/or foraging).
+A number of priority and common scrubland/hedgerow bird species may use the boundary hedgerow and, to a lesser extent, the plantation close to the site for nesting (and/or foraging).
 The site lacks suitable habitat for specially protected birds e.g. Barn Owl (which has been recorded in the area).
 The site also appears unsuitable for ground nesting birds to breed (too small).